Reviews You Can Rely On

 Analysis and Test Results

-We tested each of these daypacks over several months (some of them for several years now) using our side-by-side comparison process.
-We used them while hiking over many miles, both for short and long hikes and for a variety of activities, from paddleboarding to commuting to skiing.
-After testing, we rated each daypack on a variety of criteria spanning five mutually exclusive metrics, from comfort and adjustability to their features and durability to find the best daypack for different uses.
+We tested each of these daypacks over several months (and some we've continued testing for several years) using our side-by-side comparison process.
+We used them while hiking over many miles, both for short and long hikes and various activities, from paddleboarding to skiing, commuting to work, or hauling kids around town.
+After testing, we rated each daypack on criteria spanning five mutually exclusive metrics, from comfort and adjustability to available features and durability, all to find the best daypack for different uses.

 What's the Best Value?

-We frequently have to make tradeoffs when purchasing any type of gear, and a daypack is no different.
+We frequently have to make tradeoffs when purchasing gear; a daypack is no different.
 We always try to test a range of products to be able to recommend great products across the spectrum.
 While more money doesn't always get you a better product, we found that in this category, it does tend to pair you up with a more durable bag.
-Comfort and ease of use, however, seem to be less tied to a dollar sign.
+However, comfort and ease of use appear less tied to a dollar sign.

 daypack womens - the gregory jade is an amazing, all-around pack that can hold...